zedr/zope-snipmate-bundle/README.rst

 Zope support for Vim's snipMate plugin
 ======================================

-Tired of typing in endless bolierplate code when writing Zope applications?
+Tired of typing in endless boilerplate code when writing Zope applications?

 This bundle will ease the pain in your fingertips and make development in Vim a more enjoyable and smooth experience... hopefully.